lukeWaninger/hcds-final/readme.md

 ![Spatial Bias](https://github.com/lukeWaninger/hcds-final/blob/master/images/spatial_bias.JPG "Spatial Bias")

 This is an important implication for local authorities that may lie within the sparse regions shown above.

+## Conclusions
+####  What are the most important indicators to consider when determining the cause of a wildfire?
+The answer to this question is somewhat anticlimatic.
+I expected to learn a great deal from joining the vegetation and soil content data.
+I'm dissapointed that we were unable to take advantage of the data.
+In the future, I plan on using the Google Earth Engine for any environmental related products that I produce.
+The engine demanded too steep of a learning curve for me to utilize in this project but I look forward to learning it.
+Despite the setback we still gathered some useful information.

+As it turns out, weather doesn't correlate very well to the cause of a fire.
+It happens that more lightning occurs with both drier climates and tends to start fires more easily.
+None of that should surprise anyone.

+Some interesting seasonality showed itself through the second of year feature.
+I did not expect arsonists to work more in the spring time nor children to enjoy burning in the Spring.

+The number of nearby fires also turned out to be a good indicator for predicting the cause.

+#### Can a reliable model be built to assist investigators in determining the cause of a wildfire?
+No, not really.
+With the features we have right now I wouldn't say that our multi-class classification model was very reliable for predicting the one of the 13 reasons.
+Predicting only arson caused fires was decently successful with 87% accuracy for cross-validation.

 ## References
 [1] Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4